Yzstr/EVM-DASM/readme.md

  'dd62ed3e': ['allowance(address,address)', '']}
 ```

-Second, we got the deployment opCode.
+Then we got the deployment opCode.

 ```
 0x00000000:  60   PUSH1       60